h-yung/website-cafe/README.md

 * Modularize the CSS styles and classes.
 * Get some customer feedback!
 * Predictive/semi-personalized promotions (especially in the confirmation screen post-payment processing) is probably overkill for this business but could be useful elsewhere for different products and services that would want to promote email newsletter signups, integrations for RSS feed, and events.
-* Next iteration of Reviews carousel:
-  * Change to on-swipe behavior, TBD if that will remain 100% CSS.
-For now, the controllers are not fully responsive but deprioritized for the smaller screen sizes, given this intended update.
-  * Set up to dynamically create review elements.
+* Set up reviews carousel to dynamically create review elements.
 Consider review elements articles?

 As always, refactoring to bring the code more in line with OOP principles and to reduce pageload time.